Werribee Open Range Zoo Education Team

 As a trained Zookeeper, experienced Science and Drama teacher and a ‘mock-rock’ artisan, I not only take care of animals but talk to people about them all day too.
 I strive to inspire and empower the next generation to care for our environment and protect all that call it home.

-I get so much joy and hope connecting students of all ages with nature and wildlife and empowering them to make a difference on a school, local and global level.
+I get so much joy connecting students of all ages with nature and wildlife and empowering them to make a difference on a school, local and global level.
 Every action together makes a difference to help Fight Extinction.

 The natural world has always been a place of fascination for me.
 I love learning about animals, what makes them unique, and how they contribute to their ecosystems.
 Working to conserve this natural environment has always been very important to me.

 For as long as I can remember, I have loved visiting Zoos Victoria and seeing the incredible work that they do.
 Since completing my Bachelor of Education, I have worked as a primary school teacher, and am now very excited to be part of the Werribee Open Range Zoo team and have the opportunity to educate students on how they can become extinction fighters.

 My love for wildlife and the marine environment began when I was very little, playing on the beaches of the Bellarine Peninsula and looking through rock pools each summer holidays.